-The effective pay-out of variable compensation is directly correlated with performance, i.e. linked to the achievement of total company business unit and individual targets, all of which are based on performance metrics.
+The effective pay-out of variable compensation is directly correlated with performance, i.e. linked to the achievement of total company, business unit and individual targets, all of which are based on performance metrics.

 Total company and business unit targets are based on four key performance metrics which focus on top-line growth, profitability and value creation.
-For 2014 and 2015 these four key performance metrics are:
+For 2015 these four key performance metrics are:

 - market share,

 - total revenue growth,

 - EBITDA and

-- · cash flow.
+- cash flow.

-Below a hurdle of achievement for total company and business unit targets, no variable compensation is earned.
+Below a hurdle of achievement for total company and business unit targets, no variable compensation is earned irrespective of personal target achievement.